-- 1. the location, type of vehicle or machine, and frequency and duration of the activity; - 2. any effects on water quality, river morphology and dynamics (including erosion or deposition), taonga species, and aquatic and riverine ecosystems and habitat; and - 3. the conditions in Rule 77(a) that cannot be met.
+- 1. the location, type of vehicle or machine, and frequency and duration of the activity; - any effects on water quality, river morphology and dynamics (including erosion or deposition), taonga species, and aquatic and riverine ecosystems and habitat; and - 3. the conditions in Rule 77(a) that cannot be met.

-120 Appeal to Environment Court by Heritage New Zealand Pouhere Taonga ENV-2018-CHC-000041 Proposed Southland Water and Land Plan (Decisions Version, 1 March 2021)
+123 Appeal to Environment Court by Heritage New Zealand Pouhere Taonga ENV-2018-CHC-000041 Proposed Southland Water and Land Plan (Decisions Version, 1 March 2021)

-Rule 78121 - Weed and sediment removal for drainage maintenance (Consent Orders)
+Rule 78124 - Weed and sediment removal for drainage maintenance (Consent Orders).
+Balance of appeals subject to a Stay of Proceeding Granted (Ninth Interim Decision)